scaleoutsoftware/TimeWindowingDotNet/docs/UserGuide.md

 ![session windows](session.jpg)

-Like the other windowinf fuctions, the `ToSessionWindows` method requires the source collection to be sorted chronologically.
+Like the other windowing fuctions, the `ToSessionWindows` method requires the source collection to be sorted chronologically.
 (See the *Wrapper Classes* section below for details on convenient wrapper classes that keep your source collection sorted.)